OpenEye-Dev/theiaDR/api_server/README.md

 **a.** Image grading requests:
 Run the following (replace the TOKEN with the token you received earlier and change the path to a local image file - to replicate our results use this [image](http://www.optometricmanagement.com/content/archive/2010/December/images/OM_December_A11_Fig01.jpg)):

-`curl -X POST -H 'Authorization: Bearer TOKEN_GOES_HERE' -F "image=@/path/to/image.jpg" localhost:8080/api/grade`
+`curl -X POST -H 'Authorization: Bearer TOKEN_GOES_HERE' -F "image=@/path/to/image.jpg" -F 'model_selected=eye' localhost:8080/api/grade`

 This should return the following indicating that the request was successful and you would see a similar grading output (the model classifies the image as ‘healthy’ and ‘unhealthy’).
 The linked image we gave was of a very unhealthy human retina - hence we see 85% predicted unhealthy!